South Africa denies supporting Russia's war – DW – 05/15/2023

 'Historical relationships'

-Political economist Patrick Bond told DW that South Africa cannot afford to irritate the US at a time when the country's economy is at its lowest.
+Political economist Patrick Bond told DW that South Africa could not afford to irritate the US at a time when the country's economy is at its lowest.

 He said that the main economic issue was "exclusion from the Africa Growth and Opportunity Acts, which mainly involve minerals, metals, petrochemicals, and some of our intensive industries.
 That has implications for foreign currency exchange and for some jobs."